 In case of termination of employment due to an authorized cause, the employer must serve a written notice to each affected employee and to the DOLE at least one month before the intended effective date of the termination.
 For employment termination by reason of disease, there must also be a certification by a competent public health authority that the disease cannot be cured within a period of six months even with proper medical treatment.
-In all cases of authorized cause employment termination, the employee is entitled to receive separation pay.
-The separation pay is equivalent to half-month's salary for every year of service or one-month's salary for every year of service depending on the authorized cause of employment termination.
+In all cases of authorized cause employment to half-month's salary for every year of service or one-month's salary for every year of service depending on the authorized cause of employment termination.